|Photo will be uploaded shortly.||

-Ambassador Didier Lenoir took up his post as Permanent Representative of the European Union to the OECD on 11 September 2019.
+Ambassador Christina Kokkinakis took up her duties as Permanent Representative of the European Union to the OECD and UNESCO on 12 September 2023.

 Ms. Kokkinakis joined the Austrian diplomatic service in 1995 and has been active on a range of multilateral as well as bilateral issues.
 From January 2022 to September 2023, she was Deputy Managing Director Global and Director for Values and Multilateral relations at the European External Action Service (EEAS) on 1 January 2022.

 Prior to that assignment Ms. Kokkinakis served as the permanent Representative of Austria to the Political and Security Committee (PSC) of the European Union.
 From 2017 until 2019 she served as Director for the EU Common Foreign and Security Policy (CFSP) at the Austrian Federal Ministry for Europe, Integration and Foreign Affairs.
 Before that she worked as Director for the EU Single Market and COREPER I at the Austrian MFA.
 From 2012 until 2016 Christina Kokkinakis worked for the European External Action Service (EEAS) where she was heading the Political Section – Human Rights at the European Union Delegation to the United Nations (UN) in Geneva.